 Cloyce Dickerson, Sr.

-1998 Greater Flint Afro-American Hall of Fame Inductee
+1998 Greater Flint African American Sports Hall of Fame Inductee

 If school boundary lines had not been changed during his high school years, Cloyce would have played basketball at Northern High School with other great players, such as Gene Summers, Jessie Johnson and John Gillian, just to name a few.

-Cloyce made All Saginaw Valley his senior year, scored 100 points in 14 games and ranked number one among Central scorers.
-He tallied 94 points in nine game for a 10.4 average.
+Cloyce made Saginaw All-Valley his senior year, scored 100 points in 14 games and ranked number one among Central scorers.
+He tallied 94 points in nine games for a 10.4 average.
 His team won the District Championship, where Cloyce scored 25 points.

 As a part of the team that won the Junior College Conference Championship, Cloyce scored 19 points and pulled down 21 rebounds to defeat Traverse City, 84 to 76.

-Cloyce has been a positive role model for his family and the Flint community.
+Cloyce is a positive role model for his family and the Flint community.

 Congratulations, Cloyce Dickerson, Sr., you have made your mark in Flint history.